disapamok/java-swing-validator/README.md

 ## Java Swing Validator

-If you are interested or currently working on some swing project here is a simple form validator method with custom validator error messages and this also highlights the field.
+If you are interested or currently working on some java swing project, Here is a simple form validation method with custom validator error messages.
+This also highlights the error fields.

 ### How to use Validator